cberner/redb/docs/design.md

 `key_end` is an array of ending offsets for the keys.
 It is optional, MUST NOT be stored for fixed width key types

 `value_end` is an array of ending offsets for the values.
 It is optional, MUST NOT be stored for fixed width value types

+`key alignment padding` optional padding so that the key data begins at a multiple of the key type's required alignment

+`value alignment padding` optional padding so that the value data begins at a multiple of the value type's required alignment

 # Commit strategies